SonarSource/sonarqube/README.md

 ### Pull Request

-Please create a new thread in [SonarQube Google Group](https://groups.google.com/forum/#!forum/sonarqube) when contributing a new feature.
+Please create a new thread in the forum ["Suggest new features"](https://community.sonarsource.com/c/suggestions/features) when contributing a new feature.
 You have to be sure that the feature complies with our roadmap and expectations.

 To submit a code contribution, create a pull request for this repository.
 Please explain your motives to contribute this change (if it's not a new feature): what problem you are trying to fix, what improvement you are trying to make.